Leadership Formation Courses

 P1116 Integration into Ministry

 An exit course designed to assist students in assessing the various components of their seminary career, including learning effectiveness, ministry preparedness, personal growth and development toward ministry.
 The course also seeks to help the student in building a vision for post graduation ministry and for lifelong learning and development.
-The course may be taken in the last or next to last semester only. (pass/fail)
+Prerequisites: P1111 & P1121-22.
+The course must be taken in the last or next to last semester only and may be taken concurrently with P1121-22. (pass/fail)

 P1121 - P1122 Leadership in Ministry Practicum